ekmartinez/Linux_Notes/README.md

 ### Wireless Devices

-The iwctl tools allows operations on wireless devices.
+The iwctl tool allows operations on wireless devices.
 To use it you need to install the iwd package:

 ```bash
 sudo pacman -S iwd